Disadvantages of Dental Crowns

 1. Irreversible Tooth Alteration

-The process of preparing a tooth for a crown is permanent and involves significant enamel removal.
+The process of preparing a tooth for a crown is irreversible.
+Significant enamel removal is required, which can lead to:

-Dr. Emily Chen, prosthodontist, explains: “Think of crown preparation like sculpting – once you remove material, you can’t simply put it back.
+Dr. Emily Chen, a prosthodontist, emphasizes this point: “Crown preparation is akin to sculpting; once you remove material, you cannot simply put it back.
 The tooth will forever need that artificial ‘shield’ for protection.”

 2. Sensitivity and Discomfort